NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/motifAnalyses/representingMotifs.rst

    .. code:: r

-      # disconnect
+      # disconnect Db
       dbDisconnect(JASPARConnect)

-As we have seen, PWMs can be used to predict TFBSs against a reference sequence.
+As we have seen, PWMs can be used to scan for potential TFBSs against a reference sequence.
 To illustrate this, let us use some of the PWMs we have loaded from Jaspar above, to scan against hits at the gene promoters from the UCSC mouse reference genome.
 We will use the ``findMotifHits`` function from the ``monaLisa`` package to scan for motif hits.
 This function uses ``Biostrings::matchPWM`` internally to scan for matches, but additionally allows for the ``subject`` argument to accept ``DNAStringSet`` or ``GRanges`` objects.
 It also allows for parallelization across PWMs with the ``BPPARAM`` argument.

 .. container:: cell